pablo-abc/pablo.berganza.dev/resources/blog/2019-06-06-graphql-is-it-worth-the-switch/index.md

   * The server should be stateless.
   * Even though most GraphQL APIs are served over HTTP, it could be served over a different protocol.

-Apart from that, a GraphQL server has other advantages over a REST API:
+Apart from that, a GraphQL API has other advantages over a REST API:

   * A highly consistent interface to the client since the client-server communication is done using an already well defined query language.
   * It's self documenting.
 When schemas are defined, they can also be available for the client to see.
 It is also possible to include docstrings to the schemas in order to explain them more thoroughly.
   * The tooling available provides an enjoyable developer experience.
-Tools like Graphiql and GraphQL playground can make exploring the schemas on a GraphQL query really easy, and some client-side libraries such as Apollo can provide a lot of other tools to add functionality to the client.
+Tools like Graphiql and GraphQL playground can make exploring the schemas on a GraphQL API really easy, and some client-side libraries such as Apollo can provide a lot of other tools to add functionality to the client.
   * Since the moment the schemas are defined, there's a contract between client and server.
 Schemas must include the properties and data types expected on input and response.
 Properties may also be added later to the schema, and it is usually not recommended to remove properties.
   * The entry barrier for designing a GraphQL API compared to a proper REST API is much lower.
   * There are many server-side implementations for most of the major programming languages that follow the exact GraphQL specification, so the interaction with different GraphQL APIs should remain consistent.
   * Reduces considerably the requests to the server, since all information can be potentially requested with a single request.

-But, of course, it is not only advantages.
-We're losing some of the advantages provided by REST architecture when implementing a GraphQL API, and there's also some caveats to it:
+But, of course, there are not only advantages in the GraphQL world.
+We're losing some of the advantages provided by REST architecture when implementing a GraphQL API, and there's also some other caveats to it:

   * Even though it is generally served over HTTP, it loses many of the benefits provided by it such as caching, rate limiting, etc. This reduces its potential scalability.
-  * A GraphQL query is potentially less efficient than a REST API.
+  * A GraphQL API is potentially less efficient than a REST API.
 Due to the unpredictable complexity of the requests made to the server, a single request to the server can turn into N+1 operations.
   * Being published on 2015 (and starting to being developed in 2012) it could be argued that the ecosystem is still not mature and there's a possibility for considerable changes.
   * For simple applications, requests can be made using the fetch API or libraries like Axios.
 But, if the application grows, a GraphQL library (such as Apollo Client) might be needed, which would increase the resulting bundle size.
   * It can considerably increase the server's code complexity when optimizations are needed.